coreygirard/swarm/README.md

 - Easy multiprocessing and flexible scaling
 - Powerful and efficient HTML generation

+## Philosophy

+- Language design should encourage good program design
+- If possible, don't reinvent the wheel.
+People already know how to use wheels.
+- Prioritize legibility.
+Code is written once.
+It's read many times, usually by people unfamiliar with it (even your own future self!)
+- Be just clever enough
+- Less is more

+## Language Vision

+- A single file can be run locally, deployed to a single cloud server, or auto-deployed to a set of servers, by only changing a few options.
+(This seems most easily doable by having a deployment manager that reads the code, either asks the user or reads a brief deployment config file, and deploys it in the desired fashion.
+Presumably transpiling will be required, potentially rewriting one source file into many, for many distinct services, while keeping all the links of flow intact)
+- A single file (or several files with imports, if it aids human conceptualization) can describe an entire composite of microservices

 ## The `send` command

 Understanding the 'send' command is critical for effective programming in Swarm. **Agents** don't communicate through traditional function calls, such as the following (Python):